Melapress/extend-2fa-methods/README.md

 		return $default_settings;
 	}
 ```
+#### Add extension settings to the loop array

 ```
 	/**
-	 * Add extension settings to the loop array.
+	 * This hook adds the extension settings to the loop array.
-	 * Plugin is using the method policy settings - these are settings related to the user specific iteration with the given method.
-These are shown in the policy settings screen of the plugin and related to users and (in paid version) user roles.
+	 * WP 2FA uses policies to apply user settings, which apply to the user-specific iteration within the given method.
+You can view these settings in WP 2FA’s policy settings screen as related to users and, in the paid version, user roles.
-	 * Using these settings the admin can enable / disable the plugin, set additional options or remove them.
+	 * By using these settings, you can enable or disable the plugin, set additional options, or remove them.
-	 * This only sets names of the policy settings, there is no need to provide values for them - plugin will check for these settings names when settings are saved, and if found, the proper values will be stored against given names.
+	 * This hook only sets the names of the policy settings, and as such, there is no need to provide values.
+WP 2FA will check for these settings' names when settings are saved, and if found, the proper values will be stored against the given names.
-	 * Don't forget to use unique names there as well.
+	 * Don't forget to use unique names here as well.
 	 *
 	 * @param array $loop_settings - Currently available settings array.
 	 *